Valheim: Gameplay

 Valheim is an open-world survival game played from a third-person perspective.
 As fallen Vikings, players must craft tools, build shelters and fight enemies to survive.
-The game uses distinctive low-resolution stylized 3D graphics, with a combat system inspired by action games.
-Co-operative gameplay with up to ten people and optional PvP gameplay is also supported.
+The game uses low-resolution stylized three-dimensional graphics, with a combat system inspired by action games.
+Co-operative gameplay with up to ten people and optional player versus player gameplay is also supported.

 After creating their Viking character, players can create a world that is procedurally generated from a map seed.
 Each world is split into several biomes, such as meadows, the Black Forest, swamps, mountains, plains, oceans, the Mistlands, the Deep North, and the Ashlands.
 Each biome has its own unique enemies, items, and bosses that change how difficult it is to survive there.
 Valheim operates on an in-game day and night cycle.

 To survive, players must gather natural resources found throughout the world, either through foraging, hunting, mining, or farming.
 These resources are used to build shelters, make tools and equipment, and forge weapons.
 Players have a health bar (which depletes from enemy attacks or taking large falls), as well as a stamina bar that drains as players perform actions like running and attacking.
 To replenish either bar, players can eat food.
 This can not only restore health and stamina, but can also temporarily increase how much of each the player has, depending on the variation and quality of the food that is eaten.

 In addition, the game utilizes a skill-level system that ranges from blocking to running.
 Each skill can be increased up to a level of 100 and has different effects on the game mechanics.
 For example, the spears skill will determine the damage the player can do with spears, while the running skill will determine how stamina is drained while sprinting.

-The main objective of the game is to kill the six bosses located in different biomes of the game.
+The main objective of the game is to kill the seven bosses located in different biomes of the game.
 To summon each boss, players must travel to each boss' altar and give a specific item as an offering.
 Bosses will drop a collectable trophy when killed; this trophy can be placed at a central altar to grant each player a special power-up.
 Power-ups can be used infinitely, but the player needs to wait for a brief period between uses.
+Only one power-up can be carried at a time.
+To change the power-up the player will need to re-visit the central altar and click on the new boss.

-Combat makes use of one- and two-handed weapons, shields, bows, spears.
+Combat makes use of one- and two-handed weapons, shields, bows, and spears.
 Players can travel through the different biomes either by foot or on crafted boats, which range from rafts to different types of Viking longships.